akx/eslint-plugin-import-newlines/README.md

 Indicates whether you want to have semicolons at the end of your imports.
 This is used in the maximum length calculation for the previous rule, so be sure to set this to false if your code style does not use semicolons at the end of imports otherwise it can lead to some unexpected automatic fixes.

 Note that this **does not enforce** the use of semicolons, use the built-in ESLint `semi` rule to control that.
 Setting this to the right value merely aims to ensure that the plugin will not produce conflicting quick fixes.

+#### `comments` ["preserve" | "strip"] (default: `"strip"`)

+This option can be set to `"preserve"` to enable additional which will attempt to keep comments inside the import statement.
+This is off by default to maintain backwards compatibility, and must be opted into if this behavior is desired.

 ### Testing